Eyre Square: History

 Eyre Square hosted the third-longest Occupy camp in the world, running for 7 months from October 2011 until May 2012.
 Inspired by Occupy Wall Street, a group of Galwegians established the camp to protest social injustices and the lack of accountability among states and banking institutions, using the public space to hold general assemblies, workshops and debates.
 The camp, maintained by a mix of volunteers, aimed to highlight the wealth divide between the 1% who profited from the 2009 banking crash and the 99% who bore its consequences.
-On 16 May 2012 the camp was cleared by 50 members of Garda Siochana, with one person arrested.
+On 16 May 2012 the camp was cleared by 50 members of An Garda Siochana, with one person arrested.
 One year later, participants and supporters returned for one day of public discussion and discourse at Eyre Square.